 ARTIST CALL FOR SUBMISSION

 Art from South Asia is culturally rich and artistically diverse attracting admirers from all over the world.
-To bring this vibrant art and culture to the Canadian mainstream Colours of South Asia invites art that narrates and explores social, cultural and transitional experiences.
-We are keen to see art that brings to life personal stories, memories and influences that are important to the Artist.
+To bring this vibrant art and culture to the Canadian mainstream, we invite artists to share their art that explores positive social & cultural influences and narrates the transitional experiences they have had during the pandemic or those that show how they modified their art to adapt to the current new reality.

-Colours of South Asia is a curated exhibition.
-We welcome digital submissions of original artworks from all levels of local and regional artists across Canada.
-Artworks can be two and three-dimensional including painting, drawing, photography, printmaking, textiles, sculpture and mixed media.
+A curated exhibition Colours of South Asia – Horizons of Hope welcomes digital submissions of original artworks from professional, emerging and amateur artists across Canada.
+Artwork images can include painting, drawing, photography, printmaking, textiles, sculptures, digital art and mixed media.

 ALL SUBMISSIONS ARE FREE!